Read God's Word

 My photo

-I'm just, a nobody, trying to tell everybody, about Somebody who can save anybody.
-First I want to give love to the Father for giving me the opportunity to be an instrument for him to live in and live through for the glory that belongs to only him and Him alone.
-I served in the United States Navy for twenty one years and retired September 2003.
-During the last 3 years of my naval career, I served as co-pastor of Greater New Refuge COGIC in Fallon, Nevada under the tutelage of Pastor Gregory L. Brown.
-While there, I diligently served my pastor and church with the construction of a new sanctuary, and caring for the needs of all ministries, while simultaneously striving to stay focused on the mandate that the Lord had placed upon my life to preach the Word of God without compromise.
-I was licensed to preach November 2002 and Ordained June 2003.
-While stationed in Virginia Beach, Virginia, I proudly served and as constituent of Pleasant Grove Baptist Church for seventeen years under the leadership of Bishop Elect W. D. Scott, Sr. and presently serve under the leadership of Bishop B. Courtney McBath at Calvary Revival Church in Norfolk, Virginia.
+I'm just a nobody, trying to tell everybody about Somebody who can save anybody.
+I give all honor to the Father for the privilege of being His instrument, through whom He lives and works for His glory alone.
+I served in the U.S. Navy for 21 years, retiring in September 2003.
+In my final three years, I was co-pastor at Greater New Refuge COGIC in Fallon, Nevada, under Pastor Gregory L. Brown.
+I supported my pastor and church by helping with a new sanctuary's construction and caring for all ministry needs while staying true to my mandate to preach the Word of God without compromise.
+In November 2002, I was licensed to preach and ordained in June 2003.
+While stationed in Virginia Beach, I served at Pleasant Grove Baptist Church for 17 years under Bishop-Elect W.D.
+Scott, Sr., and now I serve at Calvary Revival Church in Norfolk, VA, under Bishop B. Courtney McBath.
+I also earned a Bachelor’s Degree in Religion from Saint Leo University, deepening my foundation and commitment to this path of faith.

 MY THEOLOGICAL TRAINING: